 How do you treat you; as an option or a priority?

-There they are...my top 9.
-I hope they inspire you to stand in your own epic-ness, as much as they inspire me.
+I hope these nine epic quotes have inspired you to stand in your own epic-ness!.
 At the end of the day, we were all meant to live and work from that epic sweet spot.

 Until next time, I wish you much ...